Understanding Deterministic Random Bit Generator (DRBG)

 Core Mechanism

-- The unpredictability of the seed.
+- The unpredictability of the seed (e.g., derived from a hardware RNG).

 Key Principle: A DRBG must resist prediction attacks, even if an attacker observes multiple outputs.

-Example Encryption Scheme
+Example: Encryption Scheme

-One common use of DRBGs is in encryption schemes like the following:
+A common use of DRBGs is in encryption schemes like the following:

 E(K, R, P) = (DRBG(K || R) ⊕ P, R)